microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/timeoffrequest-list.md

 ## Response

-If successful, this method returns a `200 OK` response code and the requested [workforceIntegration](../resources/workforceintegration.md) object in the response body.
+If successful, this method returns a `200 OK` response code and the requested [timeOffRequest](../resources/timeoffrequest.md) objects in the response body.

 ## Examples